-Observability Agents - Architecture & Data Handling
+AI Agents - Architecture & Data Handling

 Monte Carlo takes a feature-by-feature approach to AI and data handling.
-Each Observability Agent is designed with intentional data handling based on what it needs to deliver value while protecting customer data.
+Each AI Agent is designed with intentional data handling based on what it needs to deliver value while protecting customer data.
 We don't apply a one-size-fits-all model—instead, we design each feature around the minimum data required for it to be useful.

-Observability Agents work on top of the data Monte Carlo already collects for core observability—metadata, query logs, lineage, and optionally, data samples.
+AI Agents work on top of the data Monte Carlo already collects for core observability—metadata, query logs, lineage, and optionally, data samples.
 When you trigger an Observability Agent, Monte Carlo determines what information that specific feature needs:

 Key principle: Each feature uses the minimum data types necessary.

-How Data Flows Through Observability Agents
+How Data Flows Through AI Agents

 sequenceDiagram